rkishore1207/Cloud-Learning/Readme.md

 * We need to pay for the storage of our services, it is based on **Gigabytes(GB)**, how much time we are using.
 * Pay for Operations, We are doing operations such as read, write, delete, update for all these, they charged in a **little amount**.
 Pay per message, Pay per query to a database...

+## Describe Benefits of Cloud Computing
+### High Availability benefit of cloud computing
+* Even if the situation is too bad, planned and unplanned outages, services should be available to operate.
+That company having the High Availability.

+#### Planned Outages
+1. Hardware Replacement
+2. Deployment (Application updates)
+3. Migrating to new hosting provider
+4. Operating system security patches

+#### Unplanned Outages
+1. Natural Disasters
+2. Human Disasters (Cyber attacks)
+3. Power outages
+4. Stable Network connection
+5. Hardware failure
+6. Software bugs
+7. Poor scaling or architecture design

+### Scalability of Cloud Computing
+* By adding or removing of certain resources, our system needs to give **great performance**.
+* This scaling involves to handle the `traffic` in the system, but traffic is always fluctuate depends on day.
+* **E-commerce** website have `Black Friday`, that time they reboot their system and control the traffic.
+* Like School registrations are busy at June, and Tax systems are buys in April.
+During these time traffics are busy.

+#### Vertical Scaling
+* Scaling-up or Scaling-down.
+* We could add more number of resources on a single server.
+* But it has upper limit for Azure, 96 CPUs and 384 GB of memory.

+#### Horizontal Scaling
+* Scaling-out or Scaling-in.
+* We could add more servers itself to the system.
+* There is no limits
+* But it has increase complexities in load balancing.